Silencer (firearms): Terminology

-Silencer is the earlier, more traditional term for such noise reduction devices.
-Recently, however, suppressor has gained currency in connection to American gun rights organizations.
+Gun rights advocates, gun media and the firearms industry generally claim that the word "silencer" is defined as meaning total silence, while "suppressor" or "moderator" are defined as meaning only reduced sound intensity, in spite of its original definition.
+As such, "suppressor" and "moderator" have become the suggested terms.

 The US National Firearms Act (NFA) of 1934 defined silencers and established regulations limiting their sale and ownership.
 Both the US Department of Justice and the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) use the term silencer.
 Hiram Percy Maxim, the original inventor of the device, marketed them as "Maxim Silencers".

 The earliest use of the technical term suppressor to refer to firearm noise reduction is in US Patent 4530417, July 23, 1985, "A suppressor for reducing the muzzle blast of firearms or the like".
-In UK English, silencer is the common term for either a motor vehicle muffler or for a gun silencer.
-Sound moderator has been used in UK English for silencers on high-powered rifles used for hunting or at ranges.
+In UK English, moderator is the more commonly used term.

 The Oxford, American Heritage, and other dictionaries apply the term suppressor to such contexts as electromagnetic shielding devices, genetics, and censorship, but not firearms.
 These dictionaries define both silencer and suppressor as essentially equivalent and interchangeable, neither applying exclusively or primarily to sound, and both being applicable as much to complete and total quiet or to partial reduction of sound.

 In 2011, the National Rifle Association of America began a campaign to increase the civilian use of silencers for hunting and sport shooting in the US, setting the goals of easing the restrictions in the Federal NFA of 1934, and in various state laws, regulating the sale and ownership of firearm silencers.
 In the same year, the American Silencer Association (ASA) was founded by US manufacturers of silencers, with the same goals of moving silencers into the mainstream.
 Along with state and federal legislative lobbying efforts, the NRA and ASA began public information campaigns designed to change the perception of silencers from their association with espionage, assassination, crime or military special operation use, to instead show that silencers can have health and safety benefits, primarily protecting the hearing of shooters and people in the vicinity, and to debunk the perceived myth in popular television, film and video game media that silencers are so effective that gunshot sounds can go totally unnoticed, such as by people in the next room of a building.

 In 2014, the ASA changed its name to American Suppressor Association "in a continuing effort to dispel myths about suppressors".
 Gun control advocates have said that changing the name from "silencer" to "suppressor" is semantic propaganda similar to the efforts to avoid terms like "assault rifle" or "assault weapon" in favor of friendlier-sounding language like "modern sporting rifle", while gun-rights advocates make essentially the opposite argument, and also that the widespread term silencer reflects technical ignorance and is poorly defined.

-Gun rights advocates and gun media generally say that the word "silencer" is defined as meaning total silence, while "suppressor" is defined as only meaning reduced sound intensity.